Downey Jr., Duvall kick off Toronto film fest with 'The Judge'

 TORONTO Actors Robert Downey Jr. and Robert Duvall brought their father-and-son dysfunction drama "The Judge" to Toronto on Thursday to open the city's film festival, an early arbiter in the movie industry's awards season.

-On the red carpet before "The Judge" premiere in downtown Toronto, Downey Jr., best known for his superhero role in the "Iron Man" movies, said the kick-off slot was an honor.
+On the red carpet before "The Judge" premiere in downtown Toronto, Downey Jr., best known for his superhero role in the "Iron Man" movies, said the kick-off slot was an honour.

 "I like the idea too, like if you have the first dance at a wedding, you really want to whip it up, you want to get the floor hot and sticky and I'm hoping that 'The Judge' will do that," Downey Jr. said.